oasisprotocol/oasis-core/docs/crypto.md

 * The context is as specified by the convention in the section above,
 * followed by the string ` for chain `,
-* followed by the base-16 (hex) encoding of the SHA-512/256 hash of the [encoded] genesis document.
+* followed by the [genesis document's hash].

-[encoded]: encoding.md
+[genesis document's hash]: consensus/genesis.md#genesis-documents-hash

 ### Envelopes